-&lt;sup>67 LVIA, f.
+78 LVIA, f.
 378, BS, 1869, b.
 40, l.
+338.

-338. See: Meyer M. Response to Modernity, 32-43, 104-5.
+79 See: Meyer, Response to Modernity, pp. 32-43, 104-105.

-The project of confessional reform was complementary to that of reform of the Jewish schools.
-Just as the new rabbinate was invested with status and powers comparable with those of the Christian clergy, the maskilim proposed giving rabbinical seminaries the status of special institutions for the education of the clergy.
-In regard to the curriculum of the rabbinical seminaries, the intention was to leave the program of Jewish subjects unchanged, but at the same time to raise the course of general sciences to the level of classical gymnasia by introducing Latin, Greek and even Arabic, which were necessary "for the rabbinical specialty."
-The drafters tried to invoke the image of a rabbi of the new generation who was not only experienced in the fine points of Jewish law, but also erudite in secular learning.
-The preservation of separate elementary schools was based on the existence of "prejudices, accumulating in the dense masses of the Jewish population of Russia," and "the Orthodox direction" of rural schools.
-Instead of merger, the maskilim proposed to make the elementary Jewish schools functionally similar to the Christian ones.
+80 LVIA, f.
+378, BS, 1869, b.
+40, ll.
+338-348.

+tary Jewish schools functionally similar to the Christian ones.
 In the former, religious instruction should make up the essential part of the program, but it should assume the character of moral admonitions, education in the bases of the faith, and not the special study of texts according to Jewish tradition.
-As a result, according the ideas of the maskilim, separate Jewish schools, and Christian rural schools would become two similar versions of elementary civic education, with approximately the same number of religious subjects.
-70 As in the project of confessional reform, Judaism appeared like Christianity-not in the essence of its religious teaching, but in regard to civic institutions connected with religion.
-Of course, the maskilim gave free rein to their repugnance to traditional schools-yeshivas and heders.
-They summoned the authorities not to retreat from the realization of the rules promulgated in 1859, according to which melandim should be replaced by certified teachers before 1875.
-The abolition of the institution of traditional Jewish education would become, it was proposed, a legislative norm: "Special private institutions for the study only of the laws of Jewish faith (heders, yeshivas and others) are not permitted."
+As a result, according the ideas of the maskilim, separate Jewish schools and Christian rural schools would become two similar versions of elementary civic education, with approximately the same number of religious subjects.81 As in the project of confessional reform, Judaism appeared like Christianity - not in the essence of its religious teaching, but in regard to civic institutions connected with religion.
+Of course, the maskilim gave free rein to their repugnance to traditional schools - veshivas and heders.
+They summoned the authorities not to retreat from the realization of the rules promulgated in 1859, according to which melamdim should be replaced by certified teachers before 1875.
+The abolition of the institution of traditional Jewish education would become, it was proposed, a legislative norm: "Special private institutions for the study only of the laws of Jewish faith (heders, yeshivas and others) are not permitted."82